 Fetch Quest: Many missions include going and finding some item in the Labyrinth, these can be random drops or in set locations.

 Flying Seafood Special: Lots of monsters are these.
-Cotrangl/Corotorangul in Etrian Odyssey and The Millennium Girl.
-It returns with Narmer, Ketos, Cruel Roamer, and Hammerhead in The Drowned City.
+Cotrangl/Corotorangul in Etrian Odyssey and The Millennium Girl is a boss example.
+Narmer, Ketos, Cruel Roamer, and Hammerhead join it in The Drowned City.

 Flunky Boss: The first stratum boss of the first three games involve multiple weaker F.O.E.s in the fight somehow.
 In Etrian Odyssey a wolf pack spawned behind Fenrir and thus the boss would receive constant reinforcements unless you killed him quickly.
 There's also the Ant Queen of the third stratum and, to a lesser extent, Cernunnos in the second.

 In Heroes of Lagaard a pack of Slaveimp F.O.E.s spawned as soon as you entered the chamber, and start moving to join the battle when you fight Chimaera, unless you use a Lure Bell to draw them to you and beat them down before hand.